Hi, I’m Jakob!

 - Creativity and strong motivation to develop new algorithms and learning paradigms for using machine learning for climate science applications.

 - Practical knowledge of the current state-of-the-art in machine learning.

 - Desire and ability to work in an interdisciplinary team.

 - Commitment and dedication to develop robust, working systems.

 - Fluency in written and oral English.

 - Strong programming expertise in Python, C and C++ and general knowledge in computer science.

 All contracts will initially last three years.
-The salary is according to the German TVöD scale (100% E13) including social security and health insurance benefits.
+The salary is according to the German TVöD scale (100% E13 or E14) including social security and health insurance benefits.
 DLR is a family-friendly employer with flexible work-time models and promotes your professional development through a wide range of qualification and further training opportunities.